A Victorian Dowager in a Jazz-Age Dress

 Richard E. Thibaut was at his country estate near Monroe New York on April 13 when he managed to slip away from the attendant Pritchard had put in charge of guarding him.
 Thibault was discovered dead in the loft of a barn on the property, “hanging by a piece of electric wire from a rafter,” according to The Evening World.
 Health Officer David H. Sprague listed the cause of death as “accidental strangulation.”

 In April 1935, Arlington purchased 143 under his own name, paying the $26,600 in cash to the estate of Virginia F. Pritchard.
-He commissioned the firm of Boak & Paris to remodel the renovated rowhouse in a modern office for A. C. and H. M. Hall Realty Company.
+He commissioned the firm of Boak & Paris to remodel the renovated rowhouse into a modern office for A. C. and H. M. Hall Realty Company.

 Both Russel M. Boak and Hyman F. Paris had worked in the drafting rooms of architect Emery Roth.
 They had struck out as partners in 1927 and by now were giving the Art Deco style—most often in the form of apartment buildings –their own architectural personality.
 And they would lavish the jazzy style on the old Victorian house at 143 West 72nd Street.